-The Seafire Mk IB was a conversion of the land-based Spitfire VB with the conversions being carried out by Air Service Training (AST) and by Supermarine with the main modifications being the introduction of a retractable arrester hook and local fuselage strengthening.
+The Vickers Supermarine Seafire Mk IB was a conversion of the land-based Vickers Supermarine Spitfire VB with the conversions being carried out by Air Service Training (AST) and by Vickers Supermarine with the main modifications being the introduction of a retractable arrester hook and local fuselage strengthening.

-The Seafire was produced in 8 marks with total production of 14 prototypes, 538 Spitfire conversions and 2,094 new-build aircraft giving a total of 2,646 aircraft (see the table below summarising production quantities from the various manufacturers involved).
+The Vickers Supermarine Seafire was produced in 8 marks, with total production of 14 prototypes, 538 Spitfire conversions and 2,094 new-build aircraft, giving a total of 2,646 aircraft (see the table below summarising production quantities from the various manufacturers involved).

 The most important marks were (in numerical order):

-- The Mk I, and Mk II (total 542 aircraft converted from Spitfire VB and VC);
+- Mk I, and Mk II (total 542 aircraft converted from Spitfire VB and VC);

-- The Griffon-powered Mk XV (6 prototypes and 434 production aircraft from Westland and Cunliffe Owen)
+- Mk XV Griffon-powered (6 prototypes and 434 production aircraft from Westland and Cunliffe Owen)

-- The Mk XVII with a cut down rear fuselage (prototype and 233 production aircraft, mainly from Westland).
+- Mk XVII with cut-down rear fuselage (prototype and 233 production aircraft, mainly from Westland).

 The other production marks were the Griffon-powered F.45, F.46 and F.47.

-The Seafire F Mk 47 was the final and most highly developed aircraft of the Spitfire / Seafire family and Test Pilot Jeffrey Quill is quoted as say that 'the overload weight of a Seafire F.47 was equivalent to a Spifire I carrying 32 airline passengers'.
+The Vickers Supermarine Seafire F. Mk 47 was the final and most highly developed aircraft of the Spitfire / Seafire family and Test Pilot Jeffrey Quill is quoted as say that 'the overload weight of a Seafire F.47 was equivalent to a Spitfire I, carrying 32 airline passengers'.

 Variants and numbers built